Small Business HQ

 This challenge of CRM implementation results in several issues, including budget overruns and ROI delays.

-The challenge is that neither mid-level managers nor top-level executives spend adequate time and resources on determining the requirement for their chosen CRM.
+The challenge is that neither mid-level managers nor top-level executives spend adequate time and resources determining the requirements for their chosen CRM.

-Even if you determine the features and functionalities required of a CRM, you might fail to anticipate the quantity and quality of data migration.
+Even if you determine the features and functionalities required of a CRM, you might fail to anticipate the quantity and quality of data entry needed.

 How can you solve this challenge of CRM?

-Finding the exact requirement and the scope of the project isn’t a one-person task.
+Finding the exact requirements and scope of the CRM project isn’t a one-person task.
 You need to engage people from several departments and levels to anticipate requirements for the CRM implementation.

-To solve this challenge of CRM, it is always safer to adopt an agile project development approach so that you can improve during its implementation.
+To solve this challenge of CRM, it is always safer to adopt an agile project development approach so that you can improve during its implementation and achieve a more successful CRM implementation overall.

 Agile development is an iterative project management approach that prioritizes continuous improvement and continuous delivery (CI/CD).
 In addition to allowing you to incorporate changes during the implementation, the agile approach will provide you with faster software delivery.